The Best Light Sensitivity Glasses for Photophobia and Migraine

 Blue blockers tend to have the majority of their effect between 400nm – 460nm, thus allowing in significant light in the painful upper blue range 450nm-500nm, and painful upper amber range 550nm-600nm.
 Not only that, but blue blockers with clear/colorless/slightly yellow lenses just aren't filtering enough light for those with more severe photophobia.

-FL-41 tints are another type of blue blocker and they block approximately 80% of light between 480-520nm, which blocks a large amount of beneficial green light in the early 500-520nm range.
+FL-41 lenses are another type of blue blocker tint and they block approximately 80% of light between 480-520nm, which blocks a large amount of beneficial green light in the early 500-520nm range.
 They do not precisely and effectively block light in the painful amber and red ranges.

 Avulux Migraine & Light Sensitivity Glasses

-Several clinical studies run on the Avulux lens has shown that Avulux lenses provide a statistically significant improvement of light sensitivity versus a placebo control lens in patients with migraine.
-As expected, as Avulux clearly has the spectral profile to address the clinically identified causes of light sensitivity.
+Several clinical studies run on the Avulux lens have shown that Avulux lenses provide a statistically significant improvement versus a placebo control lens in patients with episodic migraine.
+As expected, as Avulux clearly has the spectral profile to address the clinically identified wavelengths of light that cause discomfort.

-Very importantly, because Avulux is a multi-band precision light filter, these lenses can be worn indoors or outdoors, and have no significant color distortion, unlike other lens options that may change how you perceive color.
-Avulux also does not cause chronic dark adaptation, whereby the wearer experiences an increase in light sensitivity when the lenses are removed and the wearer is exposed to bright light (this can be caused by wearing dark tinted lenses continuously).
+Very importantly, because Avulux is a multi-band precision light filter (which also blocks UV rays), these lenses can be worn indoors (while in front of screens, under harsh fluorescent lighting, or other strong lighting, or general use around the house and office) or outdoors (for sunlight or glare), and have no significant color distortion, unlike other lens options that may change how you perceive color.
+Avulux also does not cause chronic dark adaptation, whereby the wearer experiences an increase in light sensitivity when the lenses are removed and the wearer is exposed to bright light (this increased discomfort can be caused by wearing dark tinted lenses continuously).

 - Munjal S. et al Most Bothersome Symptom in Persons With Migraine: Results From the Migraine in America Symptoms and Treatment (MAST) Study.
 Headache 2020 Feb: 60(2):416-29 http://pubmed.ncbi.nih.gov/7027490/